-For JD students, foreign internships provide: excellent international law work experience, incomparable networking opportunities, and immersion in otherwise unfamiliar legal cultures.
+Foreign internships provide excellent international law work experience, incomparable networking opportunities, and immersion in new legal cultures.

 There are four components to